 The locomotive's internal gearing has been greased at the factory and shouldn't need additional grease until after 50 hours of operation or one year whichever comes first.
-Grease can be added by inserting grease into the gear box inside the locomotive chassis.
-In order to access the gear box, the boiler must be removed from the chassis by unscrewing the four chassis screws as seen in Figure 10 on page 28.
-Once the boiler is removed, the gear box can be opened up by unscrewing the two screws on the plate located in front of the motor.
-Grease can then be applied into the gear box using a grease tube dispenser.
+Grease can be added by inserting grease onto the worm gears inside the locomotive trucks.
+In order to access these gears, the body must be removed from the chassis by unscrewing the six chassis screws as seen in Figure 10 on page 28.
+When the body has been removed, the motors must be removed from the trucks by unscrewing the motor mount screws.
+Once the motors are free from the trucks, grease can then be applied onto the worm and drive gears on both the motors and inside the truck block using a grease dispenser.